I have been invited to exhibit at Heart Gallery’s new exhibition, Botanical Bliss. Opening on Sunday the 10th May.

 All that said, I just wanted to highlight the value of playing as an adult.

 Never stop learning, questioning, experimenting, laughing, and doing something for the sake of it.
+Find your tribe and have fun.

 Back in October, I’d been working for 6 months as a community coordinator.
 One morning, I found out I wasn’t going to be offered a permanent contract.
 I was quite upset, but that evening, I received a DM from Holly Tucker MBE, the award-winning entrepreneur, founder of Holly & Co and co-founder of notonthehighstreet.
+She told me she loved my work and wanted me to become a seller on her creative retail platform, Holly & Co!

+This couldn’t have been better timing.
 As one door closes, another door opens.
 Back to being a full-time artist* – hurrah

 There’s a special place in my heart for independent high street shops.
 So I was delighted to be commissioned by one of my favourite; a book shop called Ebb & Flo in Chorley.